MiliThakrar/Book-Recommendations/README.md

 - Publishers aiming to increase book discoverability

 ### Proposed Data Science Solution
-We will create a recommendation engine using collaborative filtering, which will suggest relevant books to users based on their past preferences and similarities with other users.
+We will create a hybrid recommendation engine that combines collaborative filtering and content-based filtering, which will suggest relevant books to users based on their past preferences, similarities with other users, and book content features.
 The project will involve:

-1. Data collection and preprocessing
+- Data collection and preprocessing
-2. Exploratory data analysis
+- Exploratory data analysis
-3. Implementation of collaborative filtering algorithms
+- Implementation of collaborative filtering algorithms
+- Development of content-based filtering techniques
+- Integration of both approaches into a hybrid model
-4. Evaluation and optimization of the recommendation system
+- Evaluation and optimization of the recommendation system

 ### Impact of the Solution
 By providing personalized book recommendations, we aim to:

 - Increase reader engagement and satisfaction
 - Help readers discover new authors and genres
 - Potentially boost book sales and library circulation
+- Improve recommendation accuracy and diversity

 ## 2. Data Information

-### Brief Description
-The dataset is from the Book-Crossing collection, compiled by Cai-Nicolas Ziegler.
-It contains 278,858 users providing 1,149,780 ratings for 271,379 books.

-### Data Dictionary
 #### Books Table

 | Field Name | Type | Description |